dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/listview-overview.md

 ## What Is a ListView?

- The <xref:System.Windows.Controls.ListView> control is an <xref:System.Windows.Controls.ItemsControl> derived from <xref:System.Windows.Controls.ListBox>.
+ The <xref:System.Windows.Controls.ListView> derives from <xref:System.Windows.Controls.ListBox>.
 Typically, its items are members of a data collection and are represented as <xref:System.Windows.Controls.ListViewItem> objects.
 A <xref:System.Windows.Controls.ListViewItem> is a <xref:System.Windows.Controls.ContentControl> and can contain only a single child element.
 However, that child element can be any visual element.

 <a name="DefiningaListViewView"></a>